emberjs/rfcs/text/0432-contextual-helpers.md

 helper and a modifier.
 Instead of deprecating one of them, we propose to use an internal mechanism to produce a single special value such that it will be invokable as either a modifier or a helper context.
-This is different the "namespace" semantics in there is only one context-independent value in this special case, i.e. `(helper "action") === (modifier "action")`.
+This is different the "namespace" semantics in that there is only one context-independent value in this special case, i.e. `(helper "action") === (modifier "action")`.

 ### Local helpers and modifiers